DS-100/fa25/index.md

 </div>

 {: .highlight }
-> **⚠️ Warning: This website for Fall 2025 is under construction 🚧.
-There may be misleading information from past offerings of the course.**
-> **We will remove this warning when the information on this website is accurate.**
->
 > Welcome to [Week {{page.currWeekNumber}}](#week-{{page.currWeekNumber}}) of Data 100!
 >
 > Lectures will be webcast on [Zoom](https://berkeley.zoom.us/j/98761698690){:target="_blank"}.